Wednesday, February 21, 2007

 Those of you who are familiar with Cosi fan Tutte know that there are only six characters in the show, plus a chorus.
 So, where did the 14 characters in Schooling come from?

-Well, I’m proud to say they were NOT conjured out of thin air, but rather have some kind of root (some strong, some slight) in characters from Cosi or from one of the other Mozart/DaPonte buffi – The Marriage of Figaro or Don Giovanni.
+Well, they were not conjured out of thin air, but rather have some kind of root (some strong, some slight) in characters from Cosi or from one of the other Mozart/DaPonte buffi – The Marriage of Figaro or Don Giovanni.

 Let’s run down the list and see how the magic is made, shall we?: